 - What commercial situation ("pain") will you solve/exploit?

-- If it's not a problem specifically, then what's the opportunity?
+- Describe it as a business problem

 - Why does the situation exist?

 - Demonstrate you know customer's market.

 - Your opportunity to set the stage

 - Tee up the problem that you can address

 - ID some specific problem areas that you will address